In this blog post you can read a bit about the European, Nordic, Swedish, and Finnish Packrafting Meetups that I attended.

 We have made a reservation for a rental car in advance, so we just had to pick it up at the airport in Slovenia.
 We paid around 180 EUR for one week inclusive full insurance and a second person driving the car.
 The trip to Camp Liza in Bovec took around 2 hours.
 First, we checked in and pitched our tent in the area, which was already reserved for us and purchased firewood for 5 EUR to boil water and grill sausages.

-We were not that lucky with the weather during this year’s meetup, and after 3 rainy days on the campsite, we decided to take an apartment in Bovec, located just next to the local grocery store.
+Unfortunately, we were not that lucky with the weather during this year’s meetup, and after 3 rainy days on the campsite, we took an apartment in Bovec, located just next to the local grocery store.
 The rooms were spotless, and we could dry our camping and packrafting gear during the night in the apartment since we tried to avoid exceeding the weight limit on our upcoming flight.
 We paid around 35 EUR per person for the appartment.

-We had plenty of workshops during the European packrafting meetup where we had the opportunity to improve our skills in whitewater paddling and doing eddy turns, throwing ropes or first aid basics.
+We had plenty of workshops during the European packrafting meetup where we had the opportunity to improve our skills in whitewater paddling such as doing eddy turns, throwing ropes or first aid basics.
 Volunteers held the workshops, and I think they are quite useful.

-We had a couple of presentations during the meetup.
-There was, for example, Gabriel from Outventurous, who was talking about his trip to Greenland.
+We also had a couple of presentations during the meetup where for example one meetup participant talked about his trip to Greenland.

 Besides the presentations, there were also a few other events, such as a raffle where many won small prizes.
 The raffle was part of the BBQ party, which took place on the last evening of the meetup.
 Moreover, there was a video evening where we watched videos about river conservation.

-One of the meetup days was very rainy, and the zipper of my drysuit broke, so I decided to look for alternative activities that are not water-based.
-So, I took the car and drove to Kobarid to visit a museum about the First World War as I am also interested in History.
-Moreover, I visited the Trenches, which have been built during the First World War war.
+One of the meetup days was very rainy, and the zipper of my drysuit broke, so I was looking for alternative activities that are not water-based.
+I took the car and drove to Kobarid to visit a museum about the First World War as I am also interested in History.
+Moreover, I visited the Trenches, which have been built during the First World War.

-The whole Soca Valley was basically a battlefield.
+A little bit of history: The Soca Valley was basically a battlefield.
 On one side, there were the Italians, and on the other side, the Austrian-Hungarian Empire allied with the Germans.

 The Italians lost the battle since the Germans bombed the whole valley with gas and then moved into the area with their infantry.
 The battle was won after only 3 days.
 Below you can see one of the remaining trenches from the First World War.

-After the European Packrafting Meetup, we decided to go to the Adriatic.
-After hours of driving, it was nice to see how the Mediterranean suddenly opened up in front of us.
+After the European Packrafting Meetup, we went to the Adriatic Sea.
+After hours of driving, it was nice to see how the Adriatic sea suddenly opened up in front of us.

-After we parked the car in Piran, we walked into the city centre to take a few pictures and have lunch in the many small restaurants.
+We parked our car in Piran and walked into the city centre to take a few pictures and have lunch in one of the many small restaurants in the city.
 After lunch, we walked along the coast, and in the distance, we were able to see the Julian Alps covered with snow and container ships travelling to Kopper, which is probably the most important harbour in the area.

 Piran reminded me a bit about Venice – the tower with the clock and the lion with the book are signs that Venice influenced Piran.
 For example, the book of the lion indicates if the building was built during the war (closed book) or peacetime (open book).